james-s-k/ai-layer/README.md

 }
 ```

-The `endpoints` array only includes entries that are currently active — the `/products` entries appear only when WooCommerce is active and the Products endpoint is enabled; `/answers` appears only when Pro is active.
+The `endpoints` array only includes entries that are currently active — the `/products` entries appear only when WooCommerce is active and the Products endpoint is enabled; `/answers` only appears when the answers engine is enabled.

 No WordPress rewrite flush is required after enabling this — the route is always registered.